 The V55 and V50 share quite a lot in common.
 They can clean carpets, hard floors, pet hair and allergens.
 They also offer mop function, and that’s where the first difference comes in.
 The V50 can only provide dry mopping, but the V55 comes with an integrated tank for wet mopping.

-Another thing, the V55 has been designed with Electrowalls technology.
+Another thing is that the V55 has been designed with Electrowalls technology.
 This means you can set limits for the vacuum cleaner just like Virtual Walls in Roombas or No-Go Lines in Neato Botvac.
 These are by far the significant differences we know of, but once we lay our hands on them, we shall review them in depth.

 What is the Best iLIFE Robot Vacuum Cleaner?